ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 [![classify_speed]({{images}}/classify_speed.png)]({{images}}/classify_speed.png){:.center-img .width-100}

 For a model with 200 trees, the cost of classifying during runtime is about **25ms** of downtime following each event.
-Because my application isn't multi-threaded, this time bites into time that should be dedicated to listening for the next event.
-Fortunately for me, 25ms is barely anything for my applications.
-On the otherhand, a tree count of 640 yields a 60ms downtime, which is starting to become problematic.
+Because my application isn't multi-threaded, this time eats into time that should be dedicated to listening for the next event.
+Fortunately for me, 25ms is barely anything for my application.
+On the other hand, a tree count of 640 yields a 60ms downtime, which is starting to become problematic.

 Based on these results, I am very happy to keep my model at a tree count of 200.

 ## Visualizing

 One utility of creating an audio classifier is being able to distill the entirety of a session into an intuitive visualization that illustrates how the dogs behaved.
-[Last time]({{ site.url }}/2020/07/20/maple-intro/) I created an interactive interface that can be opened for any session with the command line.
+[Last time]({{ site.url }}/2020/07/20/maple-intro/) I created an interactive interface that can be opened for any session from the command line.

 ```bash
 ./main.py analyze --session 2021_02_13_19_19_33